Capitol Technology University

-Capitol Technology University (formerly Capitol College) is a private university in South Laurel, Maryland near Washington, DC.
+Capitol Technology University (formerly Capitol College) is a private university in South Laurel, Maryland, near Washington, DC.
 The university was founded in 1927 as the Capitol Radio Engineering Institute by a former US Navy Radioman.
-CREI changed its name to Capitol Institute of Technology in 1964, changed its name again to Capitol College in 1987, and assumed its present name in 2014.
+CREI changed its name to Capitol Institute of Technology in 1964, changed its name again to Capitol College in 1987, and Capitol Technology University in 2014.
 Capitol offers undergraduate and graduate programs specializing in engineering, computer science, information technology, and business.
-It is classified among "Special Focus Institutions—Schools of Engineering" and is a National Center of Academic Excellence in Information Assurance Education.
+It is classified among "D/PU: Doctoral/Professional Universities" and is a National Center of Academic Excellence in Information Assurance Education.

-Capitol Technology University, through its Department of Computer Science, provides degree programs in the concentration areas of Computer Science, Artificial Intelligence and Data Science, at each of the bachelors, masters and doctoral levels of study.

 History

 Capitol Radio Engineering Institute

 Capitol Technology University was founded in 1927 as the Capitol Radio Engineering Institute, a correspondence school, by Eugene H. Rietzke, a United States Navy veteran Radioman (Master Chief).
 Five years later, in 1932, a residence division was opened, allowing students to reside at the school and study in laboratories.
 This facility remained at the corner of 16th Street NW and Park Road in Washington, D.C. for 30 years.
 In 1946, following World War II, the institute was accredited by the Engineers' Council for Professional Development (ECPD), which is now ABET, Inc.

 In 1964, it sold its correspondence school division (which comprised 20% of its business) and the Capitol Radio Engineering Institute name, to McGraw-Hill Continuing Education Center.
 The residential school took the name Capitol Institute of Technology.